A Survey of Knowledge Tracing: Models, Variants, and Applications: Fundamental Knowledge Tracing Models

-The basic paradigm for probabilistic models in KT assumes that the learning process follows a Markov process, where students' latent knowledge state can be estimated by their observed learning performance \citep{corbett1994knowledge}.
-In the following, we will present two basic probabilistic models in our taxonomy framework: the original Bayesian knowledge tracing (BKT) and the dynamic Bayesian knowledge tracing (DBKT).
+Bayesian models assume that the learning process adheres to a Markov process.
+This process allows for the estimation of students' latent knowledge states based on their observed performance.
+In the subsequent section, we will present two Bayesian models in our taxonomy framework: the Bayesian Knowledge Tracing (BKT) and the Dynamic Bayesian Knowledge Tracing (DBKT).